 The Board's Audit Committee is active.
 The role of the Audit Committee is to review the Annual Financial Statements and ensure that they are in accordance with the law and review the audit plan and internal controls and internal audit.
 The Audit Committee addresses issues that may arise in connection with the Annual Financial Statements.
-The Audit Committee members are Herbert Baldursson, Chairman, Jean Francois Faure and Margrét Sanders.
-The committee met two times in 2023 and all committee members attended the meetings.
+For the first half of 2024, the Audit Committee members were Herbert Baldursson, Chairman, Jean Francois Faure and Margrét Sanders.
+They met on May 8th 2024.
+After the AGM a new Audit committee was elected: Herbert Baldursson, Christian Charbonneau and Katrín Pétursdóttir.
+They met on November 11th 2024.